InseeFrLab/s3-operator/README.md

 spec:
   # Policy name (on S3 server, as opposed to the name of the CR)
   name: dummy-policy

+  # Optionnal, let empty if you have configured the default s3 else use an existing s3Instance
+  s3InstanceRef: "s3-default-instance"

   # Content of the policy, as a multiline string
   # This should be IAM compliant JSON - follow the guidelines of the actual